kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 ## Task 6: Use MLflow to search and view your experiments

-You will learn how to use MLflow to search and view your machine learning experiments in Microsoft Fabric for tracking and managing model performance.
+In this task, you will learn how to use MLflow to search and view your machine learning experiments in Microsoft Fabric for tracking and managing model performance.

-When you've trained and tracked models with MLflow, you can use the MLflow library to retrieve your experiments and their details.

 1. To list all experiments, add a new code cell with the following code and run it: